dclements/dclements.github.io/docs/_posts/2022-04-13-debugging-via-ruleouts.md

 ## Why This Works

-We have several bias as humans that work against us for debugging:
+We have several biases as humans that work against us for debugging:

 1. We tend to view things as more likely culprits that we are less familiar with and tend to overestimate the likelihood of things based on recent events.
 This is a form of the *availability heuristic.*
 2. We tend to, on finding a possibility, try to find answers that confirm our hypothesis and reinforce our beliefs, rather than answers that eliminate the hypothesis.
 This is a form of *confirmation bias.*